yipjunkai/Padding-Oracle-Attack-Demo/readme.md

 4. **Client-Proxy Interaction**: We assume that the client connects directly to the man-in-the-middle (MITM) proxy server.

+5. **Hash**: A (16 byte) MD5 hash of the plain text is appended to the plain text before encryption.

 This attack can be applied to any CBC-based encryption process, and it can target any padding format used; AES-CBC and PKCS7 was chosen for this demonstration.

 Please note that these parameters do not represent secure or recommended practices for real-world applications and are strictly for educational purposes.